 - Collaborate with peers, share ideas, and support one another as writers.

-Our middle school classrooms also utilize The Writers’ Express (WEX) for writing instruction.
+Our middle school classrooms utilize The Writers’ Express (WEX) for writing instruction.
 Areas of focus include response to nonfiction, response to fiction and personal narrative.

 The Writers’ Express curriculum tracks each student’s progress through the carefully selected sequence of skills, using a cycle of daily, low-stakes practice assessments with targeted, authentic feedback.
 This method allows students to work at their own pace, moving back and forth between technical skills and expressive abilities to develop distinctive writing voices with The WEX® Method.